 Overall, the 2021 Corolla has a lot to offer.
 You can get it as a regular sedan, a hatchback, and as a gas-only or powertrain hybrid.
 Many choices exist, so to save you some time with your decision-making process, let's take a look at the different trims included in this year's Corolla line-up.

-Compare the 2021 Toyota Corolla L vs LE Trim Levels.
-What is the Difference?
+Compare the 2021 Toyota Corolla L vs LE Trims.
+What is the difference?

 The 2021 Toyota Corolla's line-up starts off with the base L trim level.
 The L starts you off with the base 1.8-L 4-cylinder engine paired with the CVT.
 It manages to get an output of 139 hp and 126 lb-ft of torque.
 The LE gets the same engine, but the hybrid LE receives a variation of this that is fitting with an eCVT.
 All trim levels have standard front-wheel drive (FWD).
 All-wheel drive is not an option.